 No, your debt will not disappear under the statute of limitations.
 Even after the two years are up, you still owe the debt, and your debt collectors can still contact you to collect it.

-The statute of limitations in Ontario simply means that you cannot be sued by debt collectors.
-You still will owe the debt.
-Moreover, your account in collections will be noted in your credit report and remain for 6 years.
+The statute of limitations in Ontario just means that you can’t be sued by debt collectors.
+But you still will owe the outstanding debt.
+Plus, your account in collections will be noted in your credit report and stay there for 6 years.

 In other words, you may be able to avoid potential legal action, but your debt will not automatically be forgiven.

-What Happens When My Debt Dissapears From My Credit Report?
+What Happens When My Debt Disappears From My Credit Report?

 Delinquent debt records will not stay on your credit report forever.
 At some point, they will disappear.
 According to TransUnion, collections and defaulted credit accounts are automatically removed from your credit report six years after the date the account first became delinquent.